mattermost/docs/source/boards/navigate-boards.rst

   A channel can be linked to multiple boards, but each individual board can only be linked to one channel at a time.
 Linking the same board to another channel will automatically remove the link from the previous channel.

 Open the boards App Bar icon, and select **Create a Board** to create a new board linked to the current channel.
-Once a board is linked to a channel, it's listed in the RHS of the Boards Apps Bar.
+Once a board is linked to a channel, it's listed in the right-hand side of the Boards Apps Bar.
 Linking a board to a channel automatically grants all channel members access to the board.
 Select a linked board to navigate directly to the board.

 .. note::

-  If you're upgrading to Mattermost Boards v7.2 or later, to maintain the same organization, all the boards previously associated with the workspace will automatically appear on the RHS post-migration.
+  If you're upgrading to Mattermost v7.2 or later, all the boards previously associated with the workspace will automatically appear on the right-hand side panel post-migration.

 Unlink a board from a channel
 -----------------------------